 One key components of the OBR infrastructure is the Data Exchange Protocol (DEP), which establishes the specific data points, file layout and frequency under which data and payments will be exchanged via secure and automated processes between the MS and IOUs.
 This will enable the IOUs to remit payment data securely to the MS/Agent Bank.
-CAEATFA, the MS and the IOUs worked through multiple residential and commercial customer data scenarios, making significant strides toward finalizing the Data Exchange Protocol (DEP) during this period.
+After working through multiple complex residential and commercial customer data scenarios, the MS and the IOUs signed off on the DEP in January, 2016.
 Though mostly significant for the on-bill pilots, the DEP is critical for the sharing of customer energy consumption data within the REEL program.
-CAEATFA expects the DEP to be finalized in early 2016.

-Once the DEP is finalized, the Master Servicer, PGE, SDG&E, SoCalGas, and SCE, will all work independently to build their individual customized IT systems and modify their billing systems.
+The Master Servicer, PGE, SDG&E, SoCalGas, and SCE, have been working independently, and in close coordination to build their individual customized IT systems to accommodate the data exchange and, in the case of the utilities modify their billing systems to accept energy efficiency financing charges on their bills.
+During this period, CAEATFA, the MS and the IOUs launched into planning for the testing of the data exchange protocol and the OBR infrastructure.
+The parties identified several risks and gaps related to testing plans that had been developed to date, and developed several mitigation strategies to address the related risks and to ensure a robust testing plan approach and process.
+The Master Servicer plans to bring on a resource with experience in testing and developing OBR programs in early April 2016.
 Concurrently, the parties will work together to develop a testing plan and testing schedule.
 Once the testing plan is finalized, CAEATFA will be able to determine the timeframes for the launch of the OBR Pilot Programs.